pinnaculum/gemgemgem/README.md

 - *Ctrl+d*: bookmark the current page
 - *Ctrl+t*: open up a new gemspace
 - *Ctrl+Backspace*: go back in the history
+- *Ctrl+o*: Change the target for links opened in this page (the target indicator is shown right next to the URL):
+  - H (yellow): open here (the default)
+  - T (blue): open in a new tab/gemspace
+  - W (red): open in a new window
-- *Ctrl+o*: Toggle the target gemspace for links opened in this page (can be opened in the same gemspace or in a new gemspace)
+  (can be opened in the same gemspace or in a new gemspace)
 - *Ctrl+b*: go to the previous gemspace
 - *Ctrl+n*: go to the next gemspace